PatxaSec/CVE_Payloads/README.md

 # CVE Exploit DB

-A Repository for a bunch of Test, Payload and Exploit done for different CVE.
+A Repository for a bunch of Test, Payload and Exploits done for different CVE.

 ## Colavorators: